gufran-ops/UniversitySearch/README.md

    git clone https://github.com/gufran-ops/UniversitySearch.git
 2. Open the project in Android Studio.

-3. Build and run the application on your Android device or emulator.
+3. Build and run the application on the Android device or emulator.

 ## Usage